I’m A Psychodermatologist & I Always Avoid These 5 Habits For Good Skin

 Sacrificing “set point” sleep

-I asked Dr. Rieder about the biggest lifestyle factor that impacts our skin and he said it's very clear: sleep.
-"Poor sleep disrupts the stress axis in your body and it can really dis-regulate every single organ in your body; your skin is no exception," explains Dr. Rieder.
+I asked Dr Rieder about the biggest lifestyle factor that impacts our skin and he said it’s very clear: sleep.
+“Poor sleep disrupts the stress axis in your body and it can really dysregulate every single organ in your body; your skin is no exception,” explains Dr Rieder.
 He recommends exploring your genetic sleep set point, or the number of hours of shut-eye you need.
-"Everyone has a different set point for how much sleep they require," he explains.
-Most people will fall somewhere between six to eight hours, but it’s helpful to know exactly where you land on the spectrum so you can optimize for it on a regular basis.
+“Everyone has a different set point for how much sleep they require,” he explains.
+Most people will fall somewhere between six to eight hours, but it’s helpful to know exactly where you land on the spectrum so you can optimise for it on a regular basis.

 AdvertisementADVERTISEMENT

-Dr. Rieder acknowledges that this is easier said than done (if you have kids, you get it).
-“It's easy to say, ‘Oh you're just stressed and you have to decrease your stress levels,’ but it's really hard to do and practice,” offers Dr. Rieder.
+Dr Rieder acknowledges that this is easier said than done (if you have children, you get it).
+“It’s easy to say, ‘Oh you’re just stressed and you have to decrease your stress levels,’ but it’s really hard to do and practice,” offers Dr Rieder.
 The best advice might sound trite but, just do the best you can.
-“Whatever [mindfulness practice] that feels good for you can be helpful to reduce anxiety, stress and insomnia,” says Dr. Rieder.
+“Whatever [mindfulness practice] that feels good for you can be helpful to reduce anxiety, stress and insomnia,” says Dr Rieder.
 “With repeated practice it will help general wellbeing and decrease the inflammation in your stress axis in your body.”

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.